garden-io/garden/docs/guides/running-service-in-local-mode.md

   locally.
 * The _local mode_ is supported only by [container module type](./container-modules.md)
   and [kubernetes provider](../reference/providers/kubernetes.md).
+* The _local mode_ leaves the proxy container deployed in the target k8s cluster after exit.
+The affected services must be re-deployed manually by using `garden deploy`.

 The next step is to fully integrate local services into remote clusters and to establish connections to all dependent data sources and services.